-Queensland’s Energy Plan will set out our pathway to a cheaper, cleaner and reliable energy system to ensure that by 2030 we achieve our commitment of the 50% renewable energy target.
+Queensland’s Energy Plan will set out our pathway to an affordable, reliable and clean energy system to ensure that, by 2030, we achieve our 50% Queensland Renewable Energy Target.
 Our Energy Plan will benefit Queensland communities, workers and our economy.
-This includes investing in initiatives and training to help stimulate the hydrogen sector and future hydrogen jobs in Queensland.

 The Queensland Renewable Energy and Hydrogen Jobs Fund allows energy government-owned corporations to increase ownership of commercial renewable energy and hydrogen projects, and support infrastructure, including in partnership with the private sector.

-Since 2015 Queensland has grown from 7 per cent to over 20 per cent renewable generation.
+Since 2015, Queensland has grown from 7% to more than 20% renewable generation.

-Our progress towards Queensland’s 50% renewable energy target is already delivering cheaper, cleaner energy.
-To keep prices low and support job creating industries as we reach our renewable energy target, we will focus our investment to maximise benefit for local communities and workers.
+Our progress towards Queensland’s 50% renewable energy target is already delivering affordable, clean energy.
+To keep prices affordable and support job-creating industries as we reach our renewable energy target, we will focus our investment to maximise benefit for local communities and workers.